ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 server SHOULD generate a sufficiently random kid value and include the claims `iat` and either `exp` or `exi` in the access token.

-### DTLS Channel Setup Between C and RS {#psk-dtls-channel}
+### DTLS Channel Setup Between Client and Resource Server {#psk-dtls-channel}

-When a client receives an access token response from an authorization server, the client MUST check if the access token response is bound to a certain previously sent access token request, as the request may specify the resource server with which C wants to communicate.
+When a client receives an access token response from an authorization server, the client MUST check if the access token response is bound to a certain previously sent access token request, as the request may specify the resource server with which the client wants to communicate.

-C checks if the payload of the access token response contains an `access_token` parameter and a
+The client checks if the payload of the access token response contains an `access_token` parameter and a `cnf` parameter.
-`cnf` parameter.
 With this information the client can initiate the establishment of a new DTLS channel with a resource server.
 To use DTLS with pre-shared keys, the client follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.
-To be consistent with the recommendations in
-{{RFC7252}} a client is expected to offer at least the ciphersuite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}}
-to the resource server.
+To be consistent with the recommendations in {{RFC7252}} a client is expected to offer at least the ciphersuite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}} to the resource server.

 In PreSharedKey mode, the knowledge of the shared secret by the client and the resource server is used for mutual authentication between both